 Starting at the Augustinian Friary, you’ll notice a path running alongside the river.
 Walk on this paved path right until the end of it where you’ll spot a bridge and some railroad tracks.
 A jaunt along the river walk is a little less than 1km, and will only take you about 15 minutes or so.
 On your walk, you’ll notice the peaceful, pastoral countryside just outside of town.
 The calm waters of the river will surely put you at ease.

 If you’re lucky, you might spot several birds on your hike.
 I managed to see a grey heron as I meandered down the paved path.
 There are also egrets, ducks, and even otters that live in this area.

 Adare Ireland is one of the best day trips from Limerick as it’s only about a 20 minute drive from the city.
 You can spend a couple of hours exploring Adare or an entire day if you plan to stay for a meal or a drink.
 It’s possible to make Adare your base and explore the surrounding cities from there.

 For my Ireland adventure, I managed to combine a few attractions and destinations all in one day.
 I started my day in Galway, after an overnight stay at The Connacht Hotel.
 Waking up bright and early, I started my day with a short hike of the Burren.
-Next, I stopped at Peckish Vegan Cafe in Ennis for breakfast/brunch, and took a quick stroll around Ennis while I was there.
+Next, I stopped in the cute town of Ennis for breakfast/brunch, and took a quick stroll around town while I was there.

 Onward to Limerick!
 Before stopping in Limerick, I drove straight to Adare to spend a couple of hours (as I’ve outlined in this Adare travel guide).
 After spending the first part of the late morning/early afternoon in Adare, I went back to Limerick where I spent the night at a local Limerick Airbnb apartment.
 If you’re looking to go to Limerick, I’ve written a guide for what to do in Limerick with half a day.